FENGGENYU/CVPR2019_PartNet/README.md

 ## Datasets and Pre-trained weights
 The input pointcloud and training hierarchical trees are on [Here](https://github.com/chaene/hsp).
+Each category contains following folds:
+- models_2048_points_normals: input shape pointcloud with normal
+- training_data_models_segment_2048_normals: GT part pointcloud with normal
+- training_trees: hierarchical structure(ops.mat) with symmetric parameters(syms.mat).
+The labels(labels.mat) are for testing.

 The Pre-trained weights are on [Here](https://github.com/chaene/hsp).

 ### Usage: Demo
+Require 3GB RAM on the GPU and 5sec to run.
 This script takes as input a 2048*6 pointcloud (from ShapeNet).
 Please download Pre-trained weights of airplane first.
 ```
 python test_demo.py
 ```
-Require 3GB RAM on the GPU and 5sec to run.

 ![input](./picture/airplane.png)

 ### Usage: Training